madprops/gifmaker/README.md

 Bottom is the padding from the bottom.

-Delay modifies the speed between frame change (ms).
+FPS (frames per second) modifies the speed between frame change (ms).

-A bigger delay = a slower gif.
+A bigger fps = a faster gif.

 Scale and Thick modify the text's size and thickness.